AviranLab/patteRNA/README.md

 # *patteRNA*

-Rapid mining of RNA secondary structure motifs from structure probing data.
+Rapid mining of RNA secondary structure motifs from structure profiling data.

 ## What Is It?